-Triton uses a service oriented architecture.
-Each service performs a specific role within Triton and runs within a zone.
-In an initial deployment of Triton, all of these zones run on the server designated as the head node.
+Triton provides a service-oriented architecture.
+Each service performs a specific role and runs within a zone.
+In an initial deployment of Triton, each zone runs on the server designated as the head node.
 Compute nodes are used to hold additional copies of services in the case of clusters or redundant configurations of services.
+The minimum recommended production configuration has three instances: one head node and two compute nodes.

-The only stateful zone/service is manatee which is a storage system built on top of Postgres.
-Manatee is designed to be run in a three-instance configuration, consisting of a primary, synchronous slave, and asynchronous slave.
-Manatee uses Zookeeper for leader election and state tracking, and is designed to maintain read/write access if it encounters a failure of one of it's instances.
+Manatee uses Zookeeper (ZK) for leader election and state tracking.
+Manatee is designed to maintain read/write access if it encounters a failure of one of it's instances.
 Read-only access will be maintained in the event that there are simultaneous failures of two instances.

 Access to manatee is provided to the other core services indirectly either via moray (a key/value store) or UFDS (ldap).

 As a consequence of this architecture, resilience to failure and continuity of service can be achieved by implementing multiple instances of each service on different compute nodes.

 The current state for each core services falls into one of three categories:

 Services in this category can and should be deployed in a high availability or clustered configuration.
 Failures of these components should be communicated to Joyent Support prior to attempting recovery.